+Is there a breakfast club?

+Are there any after school clubs (e.g. homework, sports, dance, art)

+How many children per class/subject?

 How many children are there in school?

-Do they go into the same playground at the same time/ Do the children learn a foreign language or British Sign Language(BSL)?
+Do they go into the same playground?
+Do they have an upper and lower school?

+What is the timetable like?
+How long are the lessons?

+How many classrooms/school areas do the students move between?

+What subjects are compulsory (they must do?)

+What foreign languages are studied?

 What supervision (adult support) is there at lunchtime/break-time?

-Can children have packed lunches or restrict the type of food they can bring in, i.e., nut free?
+Can children have packed lunches?

 How will the school include your child on school trips?

 Anything else?